aloisdeniel/flutter_device_preview/tools/README.md

 # tools

-Project for interrogating the specs of an attached mobile device
+Project for inspecting the specs of device.